If your XLS or XLSX file is multilingual plain text, you can import it as several bilingual jobs to Memsource in one go.

 2. Then you can then open the Multilingual MS Excel section and select the following options:

 - Use HTML subfilter: If your XLSX file contains any HTML tags, it can be imported with the HTML Subfilter option.
 In this case, it is possible to set additional settings in the HTML.
 (For example, a break tag (<br/>) would create a new segment.)
 Please note that paragraph tags (such as <p>) will create new segments even if Segment Multilingual XLS is unselected.
-It is important that the target (unless it is empty) has the same HTML structure as the source.
-Otherwise, it can result in different segmentation of the source and target languages and can cause trouble.
-(For example, target paragraphs might be replaced with source paragraphs.)

 - Segment multilingual XLS: It is safer to have one cell as one segment, but you can choose to have text segmented by a general segmentation rule.
 (Please note that the above-mentioned HTML subfilter is an exception.)
+If there is a different number of segments in source and target elements, a warning will be displayed on the project page and residual segments will be joined to the last segment of the element.
+The segments will be joined with a whitespace character.

 - Source (column): Here, you can use lowercase or capital letters (a or A).
 For more columns, enter letters separated by commas with no spaces (for example A,D,G).